GVSU-Computing-Club/WSL-Setup/README.md

 Now open the Ubuntu App you just installed.
 It should be in your start menu or you can search "Ubuntu" with the search feature.
 You will first be greeted with a "Installing, this may take a few minutes..." message.

 After waiting you will be asked to enter a username and password.
 Take note that when typing in your password, it is *not* shown in the terminal.
 Make sure you remember this password, as you will need it to perform ```sudo``` commands.
-After you entering your username and password this close that window.
+After entering your username and password this close that window.

 ![Open Ubuntu](./img/Step4.png)